Benedictine Oblates of WCCM

 First Steps to Oblation

-3. After an initial encouraging conversation with the US Oblate Coordinator, expect to take about six weeks to consider if this path if for you.
-During this time, read the article “Monastics in the World”, by Fr.
-Laurence Freeman, and the book Community of Love, by Fr.
-John Main.
-It’s also a good idea to become familiar with “The Rule of Benedict” through Joan Chittister’s commentary, A Spirituality for the 21st Century: The Rule of St. Benedict.
+3. After an initial encouraging conversation with the US National Coordinator, expect to take about six weeks to consider if this path if for you.
+During this time, read this very comprehensive and free booklet, The Oblate Path, by Fr.
+Laurence Freeman OSB.
+Also helpful to read, is the book,” Community of Love”, by Fr.
+John Main OSB.
+Become familiar with the Rule of Benedict through Joan Chittister’s commentary, “A Spirituality for the 21st Century: The Rule of St. Benedict”.
 (This will be the beginning of an ongoing engagement with these and other writings, if you continue on the Oblate path.)

 Stages on the Oblate Path